 When you want to provide an effective positive feedback, you have to be specific and explain why.
 Now, it’s important not to take this the wrong way.
 Employers shouldn’t be giving long speeches and presentations when trying to compliment the accomplishments of their team.
 Instead, they should still be more specific than simply offering a vague phrase of praise.

 Positive feedback requires detail and precision.
 It’s all about praising the worker for something they’ve done and highlighting achievement.
+As a manager, you should be constantly providing feedback to team members — having recurrent feedback sessions is always better than waiting until your employees’ next performance review.
 It’s important because by providing more details to your employees about exactly why you’re impressed with their work, you give them a foundation on which to grow, improve, and repeat those same actions again.
+Having weekly, or monthly check-ins is the best way to improve employee performance.

 Positive Feedback Example: